freebsd/freebsd-quarterly/2020q4/aarch64-vmware.md

 compatible with one another.
-Even though the work was initially done to make these two work better together, the work overall has been more general purpose for FreeBSD in support of both bare metal Aarch64 installations as well as running FreeBSD under other hypervisors such as QEMU.
+Even though the work was initially done to make these two work better together, the work overall has been more general purpose for FreeBSD in support of both bare-metal Aarch64 installations as well as running FreeBSD under other hypervisors such as QEMU.

 An example of others building off of this work is Twitter